Last Updated on December 23, 2020

 Factors to consider before purchasing an air gun for SHTF

-A factor that most people don’t understand is that when your using an air gun to hunt is the difference between an air gun and a powder burner.
+A factor that most people don’t understand is that when your using an air gun to hunt is a difference between an air gun and a powder burner.
 Both an air gun and powder burner depend on energy to take down game.
 The difference is how this energy is delivered.

 A powder burner does this by a combination of mass (bullet weight + velocity) to transfer a large amount of energy to game to take it down.
 Heavier bullets and greater velocity allow you to take down large game at distances over 100 yards and depending on the size of the game, out to 1000 yards.
 This creates a large wound cavity with hyodrostatic shock causing damage to the tissue and taking down the game animal.